 The J.F.
 Johnson Lumber Company is specifically experienced and equipped to replace or build a deck this winter season for you.
 We use only the highest quality lumber, fasteners, and hardware.
 Our experienced deck designers work hand-in-hand with trusted contractors and installers to bring you the quality of work you deserve.
 We design decks using:

 - pressure treated wood

 - PVC and composite

 In addition, we carry a wide range of decking accessories, including:

 - hidden fastening systems

 - underdeck dry area systems

 Johnson Lumber has your Back

 This will be Johnson Lumber’s 100th winter in Maryland.
-We’ve seen the most severe to the mildest winters this area has to offer.
-Get in touch to schedule your deck design and installation.
+We’ve seen everything from the most severe to the mildest winters this area has to offer.
+We’re not scared of a little snow. right now is the perfect time to schedule your deck installation.